-At 31 December 2023, the Group's financial debt amounted to EUR 650,790 thousand.
+At 31 December 2023, the company financial debt amounted to EUR 650,790 thousand.
 The level of debt is related basically to the two green bonds issuances, launched in July and November 2021.
-This also includes a credit line arranged by the Parent Company with European Investment Bank.
+This also includes a credit line arranged by the Company with European Investment Bank.

-On 19 January 2023, the Group completed the Bonds repurchase process of the two issues made in the 2021 period, for a total nominal amount of EUR 98 million for the bonds issued on 22 July 2021 and EUR 12 million for the bonds issued on 3 November 2021, with a discount of 18% equivalent to a total final price of EUR 90.5 million which were paid in full out of the Parent Company's cash.
-This transaction had a positive impact on the Consolidated Statement of Comprehensive Income for 2023 of approximately EUR 20 million.
-The Parent Company of the Group appointed J.P.
+On 19 January 2023, the Parent Company completed the Bonds repurchase process of the two issues made in the 2021 period, for a total nominal amount of EUR 98 million for the bonds issued on 22 July 2021 and EUR 12 million for the bonds issued on 3

+November 2021, with a discount of 18% equivalent to a total final price of EUR 90.5 million.
+The transaction resulted in a positive impact on the 2023 Statement of Comprehensive Income of around \notin 20 million.
+The company appointed J.P.
 Morgan as the sole dealer manager for the transaction, which was targeted exclusively at certain eligible holders and settled on 19 January 2023.

-In addition, during the 2023 period, the Parent Company carried out repurchases on the open market of bonds corresponding to the issue made on 22 July 2021, for a total nominal amount of EUR 9.0 million, with an average discount of 16%, with a positive impact on the Consolidated Statement of Comprehensive Income for 2023 of EUR 0.5 million.
+In addition, during the 2023 period, the Parent Company carried out repurchases on the open market of bonds corresponding to the issue made on 22 July 2021, for a total nominal amount of EUR 9.0 million.
+The average discount rate recorded on these transactions was approximately 16%, with a positive impact on the Consolidated Statement of Comprehensive Income for the year 2023 of EUR 0.5 million.

-In this respect, from the average discount associated with these bonds repurchases, the Parent Company has recognised a profit of EUR 20.5 million (net of transaction costs) under "Impairment and gains or losses on disposal of financial instruments" in the Consolidated Statement of Comprehensive Income at 31 December 2023 (Note 24).
+In addition, from the average discount associated with these bonds repurchases, the Parent Company has recognised a profit of EUR 20.5 million (net of transaction costs) under "Impairment and gains or losses on disposal of financial instruments" in the Consolidated Statement of Comprehensive Income at 31 December 2023 (Note 24).